bjackman/nixos-flake/README.md

 - `aethelred` which is intended for a specific physical machine in my office.

-Then there is `sandy` which is intended for a Raspberry Pi.

 ## Ccache

 NOTE: ccache is currently disabled (and deleted in `7932cc9`), because: